BBN-E/tac-kbp-eal/README.md

 ### Scoring document-level event arguments

- The program `ScoreAgainstERE` can take a `SystemOutputStore2016` and documents in the LDC's ERE format and produce a document-level scores.
+ The program `ScoreKBPAgainstERE` can take a `SystemOutputStore2016` and documents in the LDC's ERE format and produce a document-level scores.  `ScoreKBPAgainstERE` offers several methods for aligning an `EREEnitytMention` to a system `Response`:
+ * By exact match for base filler offsets to `EREEntityMention` or the `EREEntityMention` head
+ * By exact match for `EREEntityMention` head and the head of the base filler offsets (see [Using CoreNLP](# using-corenlp) for details)
+ * By containment match for `EREEntityMention` head and the head of the base filler offsets (see [Using CoreNLP](# using-corenlp) for details)

  In the code you will occasionally see references to scoring document-level event arguments by assessment.
 This was done in 2014 and 2015 and the code has been kept for backwards compatibility.

+#### Using CoreNLP

+The `ScoreKBPAgainstERE` program provides several options for scoring more relaxed than exact match.
+Among those options is using `CoreNLP` version 3.6.0 to parse and Collins-Style head rules to find the head node corresponding to the base filler.
+This "discovered head" and its offsets are then:
+* used for exact match to find an `EREEntityMention` head
+* used to find an `EREEntityMention` head that contains the discovered head.

+See `EnglishAndChineseHeadRules` under BBN's common core code open source releases for English and Chinese citations.

 ### Scoring document-level event frames